TBD54566975/web5-rs/docs/API_DESIGN.md

   - [`Optionality`](#optionality)
   - [`Filter`](#filter)

-# Language-Independent Programmatic Concepts
+# Custom DSL

 The design definitions within this design document are intended to span any programming language, so long as the given programming language supports the [High-Level Concepts](#high-level-concepts) and [Primitive Concepts](#primitive-concepts) in one form or another.
 The instantiations of these concepts will be unique to the given idioms of the target programming language.

 ## Limitations

 In order to achieve the goal of defining concrete design definitions which span multiple languages, we must make some sacrifices in our design.
-Namely, this design excludes ***generics*** and ***variadic function parameters***, because both lack broad support & consistency across expected target programming languages.
+Namely, this design excludes ***generics*** and ***variadic function parameters***, because both lack broad support & consistency across target programming languages.
 Implementations may choose to utilize these concepts in their internals, but the publicly accessible Web5 API must exclude these concepts.

 The APID does not assert requirements as to the artifact makeup (i.e. npm packages, rust crates, go modules, etc.) of the Web5 API.
 It is recommended to implement the entirety of Web5 in a single artifact, but each implementation may choose to create multiple artifacts.
 However, the APID makes no regards for the matter of circular dependencies, and so it may become unviable to implement the APID in it's completeness across multiple artifacts.